caternuson/ESP8266_Kanji_Clock/README.md

 #define SCROLL_DELAY 150
 ```
 Change the Wifi network ID and password accordingly.
 Also set the `GMT_OFFSET`
-to you local time zone.
+to your local time zone.
 The display scroll speed can be controlled by altering
 the `SCROLL_DELAY`.

 # Install